List Script Editor

 Access the Script Editor

-To access the IDE, click the Script Mode button from the top ribbon in the Custom List designer.
+To access the Script Mode IDE, click Script Mode from the ribbon in the Custom List designer:

 Script Editor Workspace

-From the Script Editor, navigate the Functions listing (red arrow below) and drag the required function onto the canvas (orange highlight).
+From the Script Editor, drag the required function from the Functions list onto the canvas (orange highlight).

 From the Metadata panel (blue highlight), inject the required model metadata into the function.